-The name Cercis is from the Greek meaning “Weaver Shuttle”.
-Theophrastus named it Cercis or in Greek: κερκις pronounced, kerkis.
-It is native to China.
-Another synonym is Cercis likiangensis Chun.
+The genus name, Cercis, derives from the Greek term meaning “Weaver Shuttle.”
+It was named by Theophrastus as Cercis or κερκις (kerkis) in Greek.
+Another synonym for Cercis chuniana is Cercis likiangensis Chun.

 Redbud showcases dark green heart-shaped leaves that emerge with a beautiful bronze hue.
 These leaves provide an attractive backdrop to the vibrant display of flowers.
 Speaking of flowers, Redbud blooms in early spring, before the leaves fully unfurl.
 The flowers are small, pink, and resemble pea flowers, as they belong to the same family.
 They appear in racemes, creating a stunning cascade of delicate blossoms.
 Following the flowering stage, Redbud develops long, narrow legumes that contain seeds.

 To successfully grow Cercis chuniana, follow these cultivation guidelines: